CourtneyBrookes/PinniWatch/README.md

+## Conclusion

+PinniWatch, empowered by the robust AlexNet architecture, is your reliable partner for identifying seals and sea lions in diverse marine settings.
+With a balanced dataset of 100 images, encompassing the grace of these marine mammals and the vastness of the ocean, PinniWatch offers a robust and trustworthy solution for marine life identification.

 ## About Us

 PinniWatch is committed to addressing these critical issues through advanced AI technology.
 Our mission is to contribute to the conservation and understanding of these fascinating marine mammals.

 For more information, please visit our [website](https://github.com/CourtneyBrookes/PinniWatch)

+*Empower your marine conservation efforts with PinniWatch!* 🌊🌟